Public health director assesses Northwest Georgia coronavirus situation

 “Our job now, everyone’s job, is to bear what we’re feeling and act to help protect ourselves and our communities.
 There’s going to be disruption to daily life, but we want people to feel empowered by this.
 The decisions you make will ultimately affect the trajectory of this outbreak. ”

 “Avoid mass gatherings, which are being discouraged, and maintain at least six feet distance from others when possible.
-That’s the best advice to follow right now,” Voccio said.
-“This means no hugs, no handshakes.
+That’s the best advice to follow right now,’ Voccio says.
+“This means,” says Voccio, "no hugs, no handshakes.
 It's particularly important, and perhaps obvious, to maintain that same six-foot distance from anyone who is demonstrating signs of illness, including coughing, sneezing, or fever.”

 Voccio stresses that some people are at higher risk of getting very sick from this illness, including older adults and people who have serious chronic medical conditions like heart disease, diabetes, and lung disease.
 These people and their family, friends, and caregivers should take special precautions.

-Public health currently recommends that for the next eight weeks, organizers cancel or postpone in-person events that consist of 50 people or more.
+Public health currently recommends that for the next eight weeks, organizers cancel or postpone in-person events that consist of fifty people or more.
 You can find CDC guidance here: https://www.cdc.gov/coronavirus/2019-ncov/community/large-events/mass-gatherings-ready-for-covid-19.html

 Events of any size should only be continued if they can be carried out with adherence to guidelines for protecting vulnerable populations, hand hygiene, and social distancing.
 When feasible, organizers could modify events to be virtual.